amon-wanyonyi/greatgallery/README.md

 - Terminal

-### **To work With Jo Photo Gallery**
+### **To work With The Great Gallery**

 1. You will need Internet connection.

 2. You will also need python installed and knowledge of python

-3. To get to use **Jo Photo Gallery** first you need to get to the Jo Photo Gallery repository.
+3. To get to use **The Great Gallery** first you need to get to the Jo Photo Gallery repository.

 Link:-> ```https://github.com/amon-wanyonyi/gallery-app```

-4. From there you can access Jo Photo Gallery App.
+4. From there you can access The great Gallery App.

 5. **Clone** the project.